sakshi900600/Skill-Xcelerator-Program/ClassWork/Day-2/notes.md

 3. missing no from 1 t0 n
 4. squart root of a number

-5. find out which no is not no's times like it there is 3 in string there must be 3 e's
+5. find out which no is not no's times like it there is 3 in string there must be three 3's

 s ="228255855854441333"
 ans = 2,4,8